j-corp-25/Mastermind_py/README.md

 __***These are the instructions as of `4/14/2024`.
 I will keep updating these instructions and my thought process throughout this awesome challenge.__

+## Mastermind Game Overview

+Mastermind Game is a player against the `computer`.
+The player's goal is to guess a combination of 4 numbers.
+After each turn where the player guesses, the computer will provide the following feedback:
+- The number(s) are guessed correctly but are in the wrong place.
+- The number(s) are guessed correctly and are in the right place.
+- Notifies the player if all numbers were incorrect.

+The player will need to use these hints to eventually ‘crack the code` that the computer initializes with.
+The player has 10 attempts.

+## Barebone Requirements:
+The player needs to interact with the game:
+- The player can provide input.
+- The player can see the history of guesses/attempts and feedback from previous attempts.
+- The player can see the number of attempts remaining.

+After these initial requirements, anything else can be up to the limits of my imagination.

 ## Thought process and Game Plan